cirquit/trdrop/README.md

 trdrop - a cross platform fps analyzer for raw video data

+#### Update 23.06.2019

+Not a very gif'able update, but I've rewritten the processing pipeline and grouped the headers by usage.
+A problem I've encountered was that I could not save images which were outside of the screen-resolution, which prompted me to rewrite some parts, but that is now also fixed.
+The only thing to test right now is the conversion between internal qt images to opencv to encode a new video.
+This should be only a matter of time, but then it's only about adding the missing features, which should not prove to be as difficult as the project structure until now.

 #### Update 17.06.2019

 Finally got the Framerate Text working on resize and for multiple videos simultaneously.